We are so excited to have you join us for a SOAR Aerial Competition!

 For Duo, Trio and Group Routines, please drop the average decimal when applying.
 SOAR may split categories containing more than ten routines into two groups.
 This will be based on both the average age in the group, as well as the individual ages within the group.
 Any routines with an aerialist over the age of 20 will compete in the adult division, regardless of the average age of the group.
 Any instructors, assistant teachers, or studio owner over the age of 20 may compete for an adjudicated award, but will not qualify for overall awards.
 Teachers are individuals who are compensated for teaching classes and/or choreography for 3 or more hours per week.
 Teachers must compete in the adult age division.

-The age of the performer will be determined as of January 1.
+The age of the performer will be determined as of January 1 of the competitions year.
 For duets, trios, and all groups including production, please average the ages of all the performers.
 If the average age contains a decimal; drop the decimal.
 (For example, if the average age is 12.7 drop the .7.
 The average age would be 12 and that routine would compete as a junior entry.)
-Duet, Trio and Group entries cannot compete in an age division more than one division younger than the oldest dancer; regardless of the average age.
-For example, if an 18 year old (senior) danced in a group with an average age of 10 (junior), the dance would be scored in the teen age category, since the teen category is one level down from the oldest dancer in the group.
+Duet, Trio and Group entries cannot compete in an age division more than one division younger than the oldest aerialist; regardless of the average age.
+For example, if an 18 year old (senior) aerialists in a group with an average age of 10 (junior), the dance would be scored in the teen age category, since the teen category is one level down from the oldest aerialist in the group.

 · Solo– 1 performer